seognil-lab/deep-include-partial/readme.md

 ## ⭐️ What

-a check function primarily for test frameworks.
+A check function primarily for test frameworks.

 ## 📦 Get Started